Super Mario Odyssey: Reception

-Super Mario Odyssey received "universal acclaim", according to the review aggregator Metacritic.
-As of 2022, Metacritic ranks Odyssey as the joint third highest-rated game of all-time.
+Super Mario Odyssey was met with "universal acclaim", according to the review aggregator website Metacritic.
+As of 2025, Metacritic ranks Odyssey as the joint third-highest-rated game of all time.
+OpenCritic determined that 98% of critics recommended the game.
+As of 2025, OpenCritic ranks Odyssey as the highest-rated game of all time.

 Andrew Webster of The Verge thought that the structure of the game lent itself well to the portable nature of the Switch, which players could play for either long sessions in order to follow the missions, or in short bursts while collecting "Power Moons", which the author compared to the "shrines", or hidden mini-dungeons, which were scattered throughout Breath of the Wild.
 Despite the praise, Webster noted that the motion controls "felt frustratingly imprecise", preferring the accuracy of standard controls.
 The ability for Mario to turn into his 2D Super Mario Bros. form in certain segments was compared to the puzzles featured in The Legend of Zelda: A Link Between Worlds, while VentureBeat noted the game's similarities to the Sonic the Hedgehog series.

-Edge praised the inventiveness of the game's new ideas and the risks Nintendo had taken to deviate from the established formula of Mario games, which they believed had paid off.
+The staff of Edge praised the inventiveness of the game's new ideas and the risks Nintendo had taken to deviate from the established formula of Mario games, which they believed had paid off.
 They likened the game to Super Mario 64 and called it the spiritual successor that had previously not yet been achieved.
-The magazine also complimented the introduction of Cappy and the capturing mechanic, which they called the most versatile ability in the Mario series to date, and enjoyed how the ability allowed Nintendo to reinvent a number of their favorite gameplay activities.
+The staff also complimented the introduction of Cappy and the capturing mechanic, which they called the most versatile ability in the Mario series to date, and enjoyed how the ability allowed Nintendo to reinvent a number of their favorite gameplay activities.
 Famitsu gave the game a score of 39/40, the same as Super Mario 64 and the highest score for a 3D Mario game since then.
 Perfect 10/10 scores were also awarded by IGN and GameSpot, who both praised the game's originality.

 In contrast, Ian Dallas, the creator of What Remains of Edith Finch, gave Super Mario Odyssey a lukewarm review.
 He explained, "My problem with Super Mario Odyssey is that it's not actually satisfying to finish.
 This is not to say it isn't worth playing; it absolutely is.
-I just don't think it's worth finishing".
+I just don't think it's worth finishing."
 Phil Hornshaw of Digital Trends gave the game 4/5 stars, saying that "Mario's first turn on the Switch is fun, but lacks the innovation and creativity of Nintendo's best."
 Hornshaw also noted that the "Controls and camera can be imprecise" and "frustrating".

 The song "Jump Up, Super Star!" debuted at number 33 on the Billboard Japan Hot 100 for the week of November 11, 2017.
 In Japan, the song reached No. 1 on the Japanese iTunes Store.
 On the US iTunes Store, the song debuted at 25 in the "All Genres" category.
 Kate Higgins performed "Jump Up, Super Star!" live at The Game Awards 2017 ceremony.